Vacation (G.R.L. song)

 "Vacation" is the debut single recorded by American-British-Canadian girl group G.R.L.
 The song was written by Bonnie McKee, Lukasz Gottwald, Max Martin, and Henry Walter with production handled by the latter three.
 "Vacation" is an upbeat breakup song.

 Background and composition

 Following the disbandment of The Pussycat Dolls in 2010, Robin Antin suggested that the group would be "revamped" with new members.
 After different incarnations of the group Antin along the guidance of manager Larry Rudolph formed the group under a new name, G.R.L. with members: Lauren Bennett, Paula Van Oppen, Natasha Slayton, Simone Battle, and Emmalyn Estrada.
 Bennett was the first cast as a member for group with members being added gradually over the next year and a half.
-The group was officially unvelied at Chateau Marmont in April.
+The group was officially unveiled at Chateau Marmont in April.
 On June 16, "Vacation" temporarily bundled and available for free as a B-side to Britney Spears' "Ooh La La for the soundtrack of The Smurfs 2.
 The song was available for digital download on June 18, 2013 and was sent to mainstream radio on September 3, 2013.